Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Controlling Refusal and Sycophancy with a Single VA Subspace

+The preceding sections established that VA axes capture affective structure at both the lexical and generative levels.
+Next, we explore whether this affective substrate interacts with higher-level model behaviors.
+Here, we conduct VA steering experiments on refusal and sycophancy.

-We use the same steering methodology from Section~\ref{sec:steering_validation} and compare against three categories of random control directions (in-plane, orthogonal-to-plane, and completely random orthonormal pairs; 3 seeds each).
-All nine show similarly flat effects; we present their average.
+We use the same steering methodology as in Section~\ref{sec:steering_validation}, applied along the V and A axes separately.
+As controls, we steer along three categories of random directions (in-plane, orthogonal-to-plane, and fully random orthonormal pairs; 3 seeds each).
+All nine controls produce similarly flat effects.